magnarllc/backend-code-challenge/README.md

   error status indicating that the data is too old to make a determination about the requested ID.

 * Include instructions for how to run your application.
-A CLI driven build procedure is preferred and your application should not be dependant on any IDE.
+A CLI driven procedure is preferred.
+Your application should not be dependant on any IDE.

 * Other than those explicitly specified here, the application may be written using whatever tools/libraries you feel most comfortable working in.